 - Cross the road carefully onto a short path and immediately turn left onto a long straight tarmac path leading to the far corner of Barnes Common.
 At the end turn right onto a footbridge over Beverley Brook.

 - On Barnes Green take either of the two paths ahead (the left-hand path is slightly more direct but closer to Station Road), leading to opposite sides of the village pond.
-The suggested lunchtime pub, the Sun Inn, is behind the pond on the other side of Church Road; Barnes High Street is ahead on the left.
+The Sun Inn is behind the pond on the other side of Church Road; Barnes High Street is ahead on the left.

-- For other refreshment choices, or to continue the walk, go up Barnes High Street.
+- For other refreshment choices or to continue the walk, go up Barnes High Street.
 On the left-hand side of the road are Fresh Cafe, a Pizza Express and a Caffè Nero, with the Coach & Horses pub towards the end.
-The road comes to a mini-roundabout in front of the River Thames, with the Bull's Head pub on the right.

 - Turn left at the junction, towards Barnes Railway Bridge.
 It is tempting to cross over to the raised walkway on the far side of The Terrace, although you will have to cross back again at the bridge.